nandhaceg/springboot-easynotes/README.md

 ### Logging

-This application has ELK for logging.
+This application has log4j2 which is written to a file in turn which can be linked go ELK.

 ### Build CMD